Skip to content

 Required

-• Kubernetes Clusters with Velero installed
+• Kubernetes Cluster with Velero installed

 • Cluster Access: Kubeconfig files or service account tokens with permissions to read/write Velero resources